jonasmock/Tensorflow_Energy_Monitoring/README.md

 The microprocessor is connected to the IoT WiFi and firewall rules to access the web server from the Ubuntu server are in place.

 ## How it works

+# Currently not up to date, changed code to oop

 #### 1. Preparation